btrettel/plint/README.md

     - The limitation "upper and lower nozzles" should introduce an "upper nozzle" and a "lower nozzle".
 So, "upper and lower nozzles" could be marked as `` {upper `nozzle| `and {lower nozzles!| ``.
     - Sometimes claim elements are introduced properly as a plural element but later referred in plural.
 For example, a claim may introduce "adjacent TMEs" but later refer to "each adjacent TME".
 The latter can be marked as `` each {adjacent TME`s`| `` to add the plural for the antecedent basis checker.
 - Sometimes claim elements contain a semi-colon, comma, or colon.
 For example, a claim may introduce "a fully deployed, closed position".
 The comma can be ignored by adding `~` after it: `a fully deployed,~ closed position|`.
+- Claim elements previously introduced are automatically marked.
+For example, if a claim states "a widget", this will be interpreted as `a {widget}`. plint will then automatically interpret "the widget" as `the {widget}`.
+If desired, automatic marking can be disabled with the `--manual-marking` command line argument.

 See [demo-claims.txt](demo-claims.txt) below for the basic notation (`|`) in use.